 Scope of Drone Surveillance: A Flight across Limits

-Drones of varying sizes have been used by the military for over a decade.
-India’s DRDO Rustom was a UAV developed for the country’s three services, India Army, Indian Navy, and the Indian Air Force.
+For over a decade, drones of varying sizes have been used by the military.
+The DRDO Rustom was a UAV developed for India’s three services- India Army, Indian Navy, and the Indian Air Force.
 Many of the drones are being built for the sole purpose of carrying out surveillance programs under areas of huge risks.
 Some of the benefits of drones in law enforcement are undertaking mass surveillance, investigation over crimes, executing rescue operations, and many more.
 There has been an increase in the use of drones in police departments, where they deploy more than one drone to produce 3 dimensional images.

 Many nations across the world are using drones to patrol borders, and is on the verge to adopt drones that can carry out facial recognition capabilities.

-Putting in layman terms, drones are enablers.
+In layman terms, drones are enablers.
 They are a bridge to accomplish specific goals such as supplying of medicines, combat animal poaching, and also address critical problems with ocean plastic pollution.
 Having drones integrated with artificial intelligence that recognizes patterns, they have been leveraged to not mistaken seaweed and other vertebrates with plastic.
 Peter Kohler, a drone enthusiast, has come up with a Plastic Tide Project, which involves drones that fly across coastlines and oceans to spot plastic waste so that people can plunge into their cleaning efforts.

 The drone industry has witnessed a rapid expansion in the last couple of years, and increased use of UAVs across sectors such as agriculture, mining, construction, resource identification and surveying.
 Looking forward to the future, drone surveillance business is likely to get a boost in its demands and deployment across different sectors.
 According to a study of UnearthInsight, it predicts that the Indian market of drones at the commercial end use is expected to mark USD 1 billion by 2020.
 In the near future, let’s expect that drone-based solutions will be explored across various industries in both commercial as well as non-commercial sectors.